 Tencent (700 HK) is a Chinese facebook-whatsapp-youtube-email-and-mobile-games-combination.
 It is basically the internet in China for private and professional contacts.
 Most profits still generated from digital games, had some struggles related to government action (wants to reduce time spent on mobile phones for younger people, slowing down the process of games getting released).
 But is performing very well.
 I invested primarily based on Sabercapital’s presentation.

 Talanx AG (TLX GR) is a German insurance holding company (60% Hannover Re, HDI…).
-I bought into TLX a few months after its IPO, pays high dividends and is cheap on a SOTP base.
+I bought into TLX a few months after its IPO, pays rather high dividends and is cheap on a SOTP base.

 - Bed Bath & Beyond (BBBY), a retailing turnaround, sold Jan 11th, 2021.